bestDew/ZKCycleScrollViewDemo/README.md

 # ZKCycleScrollViewDemo

-A simple and useful automatic infinite scroll view, support for Objective-C and Swift.
-More elegant implementation and more friendly API.
+A simple and useful automatic infinite scroll view, more elegant implementation and more friendly API.
+Support for Objective-C and Swift.

 ## ScreenShot